- Set up Optimizely Web Experimentation to minimize impact to the load speed of your page

 Optimizely Web Experimentation uses a Content Delivery Network (CDN), a network of web servers located around the world, to provide service for rendering the snippet according to the steps outlined above.
 It is important to note that Optimizely Web Experimentation and its CDN only impact steps #3-5 because that is when the request for the snippet has reached the CDN.
 Optimizely Web Experimentation balances every request so it can deliver the snippet to the visitor's browser from the physically closest server and highest-performing CDN.
 This approach allows the snippet to load as quickly as possible in the browser for as many requests as possible, so that even when loading synchronously, Optimizely Web Experimentation does not block other assets on the page.
 You may read more about Optimizely Web Experimentation's approach to CDN balancing here.

-Optimizely Web Experimentation dynamically load-balances between the two fastest and most widely used CDNs in the world, Akamai and EdgeCast.
+Optimizely Web Experimentation dynamically load-balances between the fastest and most widely used CDNs in the world.
 This makes the round trip as part of TTFB shorter and reaches TTLB sooner, so Optimizely Web Experimentation can make changes on the site that much longer before Document Complete.
 This approach dramatically decreases response times for 99% of website visitors, and allows customers to maximize the ROI from experiments.

 If you have any questions about our approach to the delivery of the snippet or have a load speed report from your site that you'd like us to review with you, please contact support.

 Flashing, sometimes also called flickering, refers to when a page loads the original content for a short time before loading different content, creating a noticeable "flash" of the page.
-This can create a disruptive experience for website visitors and distract from the effectiveness of the content being tested.
+This can create a disruptive experience for website visitors and distract from the effectiveness of the tested content.

 Search Engine Optimization (SEO) historically advises third-party scripts be placed low on the page.
 However, Google permits and encourages A/B or multivariate tests and has stated that testing poses no inherent risk to a site's search rank.
 Read more about AB Testing and Search Engine Optimization.